-Recent advances in artificial intelligence (AI) and other advanced technologies have spurred much interest in understanding the macroeconomic impact of the new technologies and the related policy implications.
-A lesser-known but no less important area is the rise of AI-powered algorithmic pricing (or AI pricing hereafter).
-Unlike traditional price-setting technologies, AI pricing algorithms can incorporate a wide range of information and respond to real-time changes in demand and supply conditions.
-Recent studies have focused on the impact of AI pricing on market competitiveness or collusion outcomes in specific industries, such as online retailing (Aparicio, Eckles, and Kumar, 2023; Wang et al., 2023), housing rental (Calder-Wang and Kim, 2023), gasoline (Clark et al., 2023), and pharmaceutical industries (Brown and MacKay, 2023).
+Recent advances in artificial intelligence (AI) and other advanced technologies have spurred much interest in understanding their macroeconomic impacts and related policy implications.
+One area that has received less attention but is equally important is the rise of AI-powered algorithmic pricing (henceforth, "AI pricing").
+Unlike traditional price-setting methods, AI pricing algorithms can process vast amounts of information and adapt to real-time changes in demand and supply conditions.
+Recent studies have focused on the impact of AI pricing on market competitiveness or collusion in specific industries, such as online retailing (Aparicio, Eckles, and Kumar, 2023; Wang et al., 2023), housing rental (Calder-Wang and Kim, 2023), gasoline (Clark et al., 2023), and pharmaceutical industries (Brown and MacKay, 2023).

-Many important questions related to the rise of AI pricing remain to be investigated.
+Many important questions related to the rise of AI pricing remain unanswered.
 For example, how rapidly has AI pricing grown over time?
-How widespread has AI pricing been adopted?
+How widely has AI pricing been adopted?
 What types of firms adopt AI pricing?
-How does AI pricing affect firm performance measured by sales, employment, investment, and markups?
-How does adopting this new pricing technology change our understanding of price flexibility and monetary policy transmission?
-Our paper sheds light on these important issues by (i) documenting the time-series trends, crossindustry distributions, and key firm-level determinants of AI pricing, (ii) examining how AI pricing has affected firm performance and its responses to monetary policy shocks, and (iii) presenting a stylized model for understanding the economic mechanism that explains these facts.
+How does AI pricing affect firm performance, as measured by sales, employment, investment, and markups?
+And how does adopting this new pricing technology reshape our understanding of price flexibility and monetary policy transmission?
+Our paper sheds light on these important issues by (i) documenting the time-series trends, cross-industry distributions, and key firm-level determinants of AI pricing; (ii) examining how AI pricing has affected firm performance and its responses to monetary policy shocks; and (iii) presenting a stylized model for understanding the economic mechanism that explains these facts.

-We construct a measure of firm-level adoptions of AI pricing using data from Lightcast, which covers nearly the entire universe of online job postings in the U.S. from 2010 onward.
-We first identify the jobs that require AI-related skills using textual analysis following the approach of Acemoglu et al. (2022b).
+We construct a firm-level measure of AI pricing adoption using data from Lightcast, which covers nearly the entire universe of online job postings in the U.S. from 2010 onward.
+We first identify the jobs that require AI-related skills using textual analysis, following the approach of Acemoglu et al. (2022b).
 Within this category of AI-related jobs, we then search for job postings that contain the keyword "pricing" in the job titles, the skill requirements, or the job descriptions.
-If a job posting specifies both AI-related skills and pricing, then we classify it as a job for AI pricing.
-We aggregate all AI pricing jobs within a firm in each given period.
-To examine firm-level determinants of the adoption of AI pricing and the impact of AI pricing on firm performance, we further match our constructed firm-level AI pricing measure from Lightcast with the firm-level balance sheet information from Compustat.
+If a job posting specifies both AI-related skills and pricing, then we classify it as an AI pricing job.
+We aggregate all AI pricing job postings within each firm for a given period.
+To examine firm-level determinants of the adoption of AI pricing and its impact on firm performance, we merge our firm-level AI pricing data from Lightcast with the firms' balance sheet information from Compustat and other aggregate variables.

-We document the following five stylized facts:
+We document five stylized facts about AI pricing.